istio/istio.io/content/docs/examples/advanced-gateways/_index.md

 ---
 title: Advanced Edge Traffic Management
-description: A variety of fully working ingress and egress traffic control examples in Istio that you can experiment with.
+description: A variety of advanced examples for managing traffic at the edge (i.e., ingress and egress traffic) of an Istio service mesh.
 weight: 61
 keywords: [ingress, egress, gateway]
 ---